yandex-cloud/docs/en/legal/sla-levels/application-load-balancer.md

 # Service Level for {{ alb-full-name }}

-This document defines the Service Level for {{ alb-full-name }} ("the Service") and is an integral part of the CloudIL Platform Services User Agreement ("Agreement") and the SLA available at: <https://cloudil.co.il/docs/legal/sla>.
+This document defines the Service Level for {{ alb-full-name }} ("the Service") and is an integral part of the Nebius Platform Services User Agreement ("Agreement") and the SLA available at: <https://nebius.com/il/docs/legal/sla>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.

 | Service Level | 99.99% |
 | --- | --- |